LucasDelfino92/morrowindsharp/mw2.md

 **Let There Be Darkness - Lua Lighting Overhaul**
 General and Cell Settings
-- set *Cell lighting value overrides* to NONE.
+- Set *Cell lighting value overrides* to NONE.
 - If you've installed the specialprocess shader in **Setup**, set all three *Ambient color adjustments* to 75.

 Light Settings